CC007/HeadsPluginUsageExample/README.md

 It demonstrates how to extend from the HeadsPlugin class and how to use the HeadsUtils, HeadsCreator and HeadsPlacer classes

 ##It demonstrates:
- - placing heads and filling inventory with heads...
+ - placing heads around location 0 64 0 and filling inventory with heads...
    - from specified category: /heads &lt;categoryname>
    - from all categories: /heads
    - from search for keyword: /heads search &lt;keyword>
- - placing a single head and adding that head to inventory from search: /heads (searchfirst|searchatindex &lt;index>) &lt;keyword>
+ - placing a single head at location 0 64 0 and adding that head to inventory from search: /heads (searchfirst|searchatindex &lt;index>) &lt;keyword>